 If the executor makes this election, the first installment payment is due when the estate tax return is filed.
 The 5-year deferral for payment of the tax, as discussed below under Time for payment, does not apply.
 In addition, the 2% interest rate, discussed below under Interest computation, will not apply.
-Also, if the business company stock is readily tradable, as explained on page 10, the tax must be paid in 5 installments.
+Also, if the business company stock is readily tradable, as explained above, the tax must be paid in five installments.